researcherben/structural-simulation-toolkit/sst_tutorial/Tutorial/Example01.md

 ## Configuring the Simulation

-The udpated simulation configuration file is listed below.
+The updated simulation configuration file is listed below.

 ```
 # Execute from the command line with the command: